CorrelAid/correlaid-matplotlib-style/README.md

 style.use('ggplot')
 ```

 Here, we contribute a CorrelAid theme.

+## Install

 The stlye file should be placed in your user folder in the .matplotlib folder (should already exist), in a folder `stylelib`  as follows:
 ```bash
 ~/.matplotlib/stylelib/correlaid.mplstyle
 ```
 You may verify that it is detected by using the above `style.available` command.

+The style uses the [Google Roboto font](https://fonts.google.com/specimen/Roboto).
+Make sure it is installed in your system.

+## Use

 The the style file can then be used as follows:
 ```python
 style.use('correlaid')
 ```